mohamed-elfiky/weatherProxy/README.md

 ![MAIN PAGE](/screenshots/main.PNG)

 # Why MongoDB
-At first i wanted to user redis, but Mongo has a great support for geolocation data .
+At first i wanted to user REDIS, but Mongo has a great support for geolocation data .
 It allows storing the geolocation (GeoJson) and set expiry time for the API response per that geolocaion (and surrounding area - 1000 meter),
 thus kepping the accuracy of the weather results and reducing the api calls .